multiversx/mx-docs/docs/validators/delegation-manager.md

 Staking pools bridge the gap between node operators, who need funds to stake for their nodes, and fund holders who wish to earn rewards by staking their funds, but are not interested in managing validator nodes.

 Node operators can set up a staking pool to manage one or more validator nodes.
-For this purpose, they may use the **delegation manager** built into the Elrond Protocol to create their own **delegation contract**.
+For this purpose, they may use the **delegation manager** built into the MultiversX (previously Elrond) Protocol to create their own **delegation contract**.
 A delegation contract automates certain tasks required for the management of a staking pool, such as keeping track of every account that has funded the staking pool, keeping track of the nodes themselves, as well as providing information to the delegators.

 :::important
 A staking pool requires 1250 EGLD deposited by the node operator at the moment of its creation.
 However, 2500 EGLD is required to stake a single validator node and start earning rewards.